-- The Metropolitan Planning Organization (MPO) Regulations 23 CFR 450. - KMPO Joint Powers Agreement - Moving Ahead for Progress in the 21st Century (MAP 21) - State and Federal Clean Air Acts and Amendments
+- The Metropolitan Planning Organization (MPO) Regulations 23 CFR 450 & Title 49 Section 5303 - KMPO Joint Powers Agreement - Fixing America's Surface Transportation Act (FAST Act) - State and Federal Clean Air Acts and Amendments

 Key Planning and Programming Activities

 KMPO is mandated by state and federal law to maintain the region's adopted, long-range Metropolitan Transportation Plan, and the Transportation Improvement Program (TIP), a three year program of federally funded projects in the region.
 KMPO conducts and supports numerous state and federal planning, compliance, and certification programs, which enable counties, cities, transit agencies, and ITD to obtain state and federal funding.
 The agency provides forecasts of population, housing, and transportation trends that provide the basis for addressing current issues and exploring future needs and options that could benefit the region's transportation systems.
 KMPO also serves as a center for the collection, analysis, and dissemination of Census information vital to residents and governments in the region.